 15. In the light of the reasons recorded above, the O.A. succeeds on merit and is allowed.
-The transfer order dated 4.4.2003 and sparing/relieving order dated 8.4.2003 are quashed and set aside qua the applicant.
+The transfer order dated 4.4.2003 is quashed and set aside qua the applicant.
 The respondents are directed to take necessary action in terms of this order, within a period of two months from the date of receipt of a copy of this order.